nathantoannguyen/Flixster/README.md

 ### Notes

 Although building this app was not significantly difficult, as all I needed was to set up a get request in obtaining data from the Movie DB API, I had to ensure that my formatting was not all over the place in order to provide clean readability and that my understanding of what each class and function was used for was clear to me.
+I also had difficulty adding and pushing the gif through terminal to the repository.

 ### Open-source libraries used